Everyone Needs Validation:

 - The world revolves around her.
 Your mom has to be the center of attention at all times.
 She needs to be waited on and adored and expects you to provide her with all of the above and more.

 The consequences of being raised by a narcissistic mother can be subtle or dramatic, often affecting adulthood.
 Neither the mother nor child may realize this until then.
-Remember, that children must adapt to their early childhood, and the way we do it influences who we are to become.
+Remember that children must adapt to their early childhood, and the way we do it influences who we become.

 Sons of Narcissistic Mothers: